Serpentinite

-Serpentinite is a rock composed predominantly of one or more serpentine group minerals, the name originating from the similarity of the texture of the rock to that of the skin of a snake.
+Serpentinite is a metamorphic rock composed predominantly of serpentine group minerals formed by serpentinization of mafic or ultramafic rocks.
+The ancient origin of the name is uncertain; it may be from the similarity of its texture or color to snake skin.
+Greek pharmacologist Dioscorides (AD 50) recommended this rock to prevent snakebite.

 Serpentinite has been called serpentine or serpentine rock, particularly in older geological texts and in wider cultural settings.

+Most of the chemical reactions necessary to synthesize acetyl-CoA, essential to basic biochemical pathways of life, take place during serpentinization.
+Serpentinite thermal vents are therefore considered a candidate for the origin of life on Earth.

 Formation and mineralogy

-Serpentinite is formed by near to complete serpentinization of mafic to ultramafic rocks.
-Serpentinite can be formed wherever ultramafic rock is infiltrated by water poor in carbon dioxide.
+Serpentinite is formed by near to complete serpentinization of mafic or ultramafic rocks.
+Serpentinite is formed from mafic rock that is hydrated by carbon dioxide-deficient sea water that is pressed into the rock at great depths below the ocean floor.
 This occurs at mid-ocean ridges and in the forearc mantle of subduction zones.